lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-11-课文-11、35、59、83/Lesson 83 After the elections.md

             - told sb that clause [predicate verb phrase]
             - him [direct object]
             - that since his default, the ex-Prime Minister had gone abroad
-                - since his default [adverbial of time]
+                - since his default [time adverbial]
                 - the ex-Prime Minister had gone abroad
                     - the ex-Prime Minister
                     - had gone abroad

 On the following day, Patrick went to the house again.
 - simple sentence:
-    - On the following day [adverbial of time]
+    - On the following day [time adverbial]
     - Patrick [subject]
     - went to sth. [predicate verb]
     - the house [object]